liveahero-wiki/liveahero-wiki.github.io/_events/2108summerdive.md

 event_end_time: 2021-10-14T18:00:00+09
 ---

+This is just banner info, date is subject to change

+There will be event ticket quest for this event, where you use {% include item-icon.html id=38 %} Quest Ticket to get more event items than normal event free quest.

 ## Event Preview

-This happened a little before you met Meride and her friends.
+This happened a little before you met Melide and her friends.

 Sand!
 Sunshine!
 And the spreading blue sea!
 A cruise on a sightseeing spaceship to a resort of uninhabited island "Resort Planet Gran Island"